centreon/centreon-plugins/docs/developer/guide.rst

   }

 In this example, we check a snmp OID that we compare to wargning and critical thresholds.
-There are the function which we use :
+There are the methods which we use :

 * get_leef        : get a snmp value from an OID
 * threshold_check : compare snmp value to warning and critical thresholds